 After near misses Cardiff City were promoted to the Premiership in 2012/13 but after just one season a return to the Championship brought massive disappointment.
 This Premiership season saw the Bluebird’s team strip change from Blue to Red, but that is another story.

 Season 2017/18 saw the club promoted back to Premier League.
+However, after just one season were relegated back to the Championship.

 FA Cup winners: 1927